cyprus327/sofren/README.md

   <summary>About...</summary>
   The model was loading using raylib's LoadModel function and then converted to sofren's structs, after which an SfrScene was created to allow for raycasting.

+  In newer versions, this model would've been loaded with the built in function that uses cgltf.

   Additionally, textures were resized down to 128x128 from 1024x1024 (from profiling, like 40% of the program's time was just from cache misses so this was the "fix", mipmapping is on the TODO list).
   If you're wondering why the triangle count is changing when nothing is moving, it changes because